arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-gs/content.md

+---
+title: Getting Started With The Vision Shield Camera
+coverImage: assets/vs_ard_gs_cover.png
+tags: [Getting Started, Camera, Processing, Serial]
+description: This tutorial shows you how to capture frames from the Vision Shield Camera module and visualise the video output through a Processing sketch.
+---

 # Getting Started With The Vision Shield Camera
 ## Overview
 This tutorial shows you how to capture frames from the Vision Shield Camera module and visualise the video output through a Processing sketch.